Esri/arcgis-runtime-samples-android/README.md

 The **ArcGIS Android SDK Samples** are [Gradle](https://www.gradle.org) based Android projects which can be directly cloned and imported into Android Studio.

 ## Fork the repo
-If you haven't already, go to https://github.com/Esri/arcgis-android-sdk-gradle-samples and click the **Fork** button.
+If you haven't already, fork the [this repo](https://github.com/Esri/arcgis-android-sdk-gradle-samples/fork).

 ## Clone the repo